 - Mismatch between rater appraisal and self-appraisal

-Larger firms often attempt to systemize the performance management process using online tools that capture feedback and ratings.
+Larger companies often attempt to systemize the performance management process using online tools that capture feedback and ratings.
 The Society for Human Resource Management reports that more employers each year are ditching formal performance reviews.
 They're replacing annual review processes with more frequent one-on-one manager conversations and peer feedback.

 What are some performance management mistakes?